drago-ex/keycloak/readme.md

 ```

 ## Usage in Presenter
-In the presenter where you want to use Keycloak, we will extend it with BasePresenter.
+In the presenter where you want to use Keycloak, we will extend it with Drago\Keycloak\BasePresenter.
 ```php
 use Drago\Keycloak\KeycloakAdapter;